2017 Loyalty Program Trend Report for Retailers

 Now that the holiday season has passed and January sales are over as well, it’s time to concentrate on what 2017 will bring in the world of customer loyalty.

-This post explores the most significant trends out there in loyalty marketing, which can be incorporated into a successful strategy this year.
+This post explores the most significant loyalty program trends for 2017, which can be incorporated into a successful strategy this year.

 1. Shift of focus to elderly customers